 In 2016, the then Department for Communities and Local Government (DCLG) made changes to the investment regulations applying to LGPS (E&W).
 The reformed ‘investment regulations’ required administering authorities to publish an investment strategy – including their approach to pooling investments and how they take ESG factors.
 The strategy must be in accordance with guidance issued by the Secretary of State, who has power to intervene if satisfied that any authority had failed to act in accordance with statutory obligations or guidance.

 Regarding ESG considerations, the guidance issued under the regulations says schemes should consider any factor financially material to the performance of their investments, including ESG factors.
 Although pursuit of a financial return should be their predominant concern, they may take purely non-financial considerations into account provided that doing so would not involve significant risk of financial detriment to the scheme and where they have good reason to think that scheme members would support their decision.

 Boycotts, divestments and sanctions

-The initial guidance issued in September 2016 in conjunction with the investment regulations, included two passages which were subject to successful legal challenge by the Palestine Solidarity Campaign, which was concerned that it sought to curtail divestment campaigns.
+The Government guidance issued in September 2016 was subject to a successful legal challenge by the Palestine Solidarity Campaign.
+The campaign was concerned that the Government sought to curtail divestment campaigns.
 The Supreme Court press summary of April 2020 explained: